idia640/presentations/week01/PITCHME.md

 - Philosophy

 - I don't expect you to know how to read scientific papers from the start; this is one of our objectives.
-You will learn to summarize research papers in this way:
+You will learn to pick apart research papers in this way:
   - Research question
   - Hypotheses
   - Variables